codio/knowledge/source/instructors/setupcourses/resources/resourcetools/tkinter.rst

 -  Open the Install Software screen from the **Tools->Install Software**    menu.
 -  Type ``x server`` into the search box.
 -  Press the **Install** button to install the XServer component.
--  When the installation has completed (This can take some time, so be patient), `Restart <Restart and Reset>`__ the box
+-  When the installation has completed (This can take some time, so be patient), :ref:`Restart <Restart and Reset>` the box

 We would recommend that you configure your ``.codio`` file to have an option to start the viewer.
-This is `described here <customizable-run-menu>`__.
+This is :ref:`described here <customizable-run-menu>`.
 You should either overwrite the entire contents of this file with the content shown below, or if you already have a ``.codio`` file with contents you want to keep, just add the line with the **Viewer** entry you can see below into the ``preview`` section.

 .. code:: ini